JanssenProject/jans/docs/janssen-server/install/docker-install/compose.md

 > - If you want to run PostgreSQL in Docker, ensure that your docker-compose.yml defines a pgsql service (for example, using the postgres image).
 > - If you plan to use an external PostgreSQL database instead, set CN_INSTALL_PGSQL=false and provide connection details (RDBMS_HOST, RDBMS_USER, RDBMS_PASSWORD, RDBMS_DATABASE) in your .env file.

-🤖 Prompt for AI Agents

-Requested changes must be addressed to merge this pull request.
-Still in progress?

 >
 > Running ./up.sh pgsql without an available PostgreSQL service or initialization files will result in a “file not found” error during setup.